jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 - Issue a penalty token if failure (Set up event on BaseScene)
 	- Issue a citation on the monitor explaining the error
 	- Possibly put a label on these to detail the error

-- Add positive flash screen for success
-	- Flash to a green
-	- Play a chime

 # Hotdog Generation
 - Generate quality score on the hotdog creation